The John Armitage Charitable Trust

 1. Geographic restriction is absolute - Only registered charities in England and Wales are eligible.
 Do not apply if based elsewhere.

-1. Consider collaborative approaches - The Hartlepool example (£2.7m to three organizations working together) suggests the Trust values strategic partnerships and place-based initiatives.
+1. Consider collaborative approaches - The Hartlepool example (£2.7m to three organisations working together) suggests the Trust values strategic partnerships and place-based initiatives.

 1. Work through advisers - New Philanthropy Capital serves as advisers.
 Understanding their research priorities and demonstrating evidence-based practice may strengthen your case.

-1. Focus on disadvantaged children and young people - While the Trust has seven priority areas, youth support has historically received the most grants and appears central to their mission.
+1. Focus on disadvantaged children and young people - While the Trust has eight priority areas, youth support has historically received significant grants and appears central to their mission.

 Similar Funders